 There was no British voice in the conclave that elected Pope Francis.
-The Cardinal-Archbishop of St Andrews and Edinburgh, Keith O’Brien, who stepped down following allegations against him of sexual misconduct, quite properly opted out.
+The Cardinal-Archbishop of St Andrews and Edinburgh, Keith O’Brien, who stepped down following allegations against him of sexual misconduct, quite properly opted out [he resigned rights and privileges of being a cardinal on 20 March 2015].
 Cardinal Cormac Murphy-O'Connor, Emeritus Archbishop of Westminster, though in Rome at the time, was too old to cast a vote.

 Those who felt put out by this apparent downgrading of the Church in this island, will now be mollified.
 After almost five years in Westminster, Vincent Nichols is to be made a cardinal, Pope Francis announced today.
 Being made a cardinal is rather like being elevated to the House of Lords.
 Indeed, they are even rather grander than peers because in internationally accepted protocol they rank just below princes of royal blood.
 Consequently they are surrounded by great deference and much flummery, just the sort of things Pope Francis inveighs against.